 Falls From Heights

 Falls are the second leading cause of occupational fatalities and disabling injuries in the United States.
 Each year, over 500 workers die in fall-related accidents and over 300,000 workers suffer a disabling injury.
-Most of these fatalities and disabling injuries, according to the National Institute of Occupational Safety and Health (NIOSH), are the result of falls from elevations of six feet or less.

 Fall protection is defined as any means or system used to protect employees from falling from an elevated walking/working surface.
 Fall protection involves the elimination, prevention, and/or control of fall hazards.